 - In special cases in which being awarded a grant is contingent upon an approved sabbatical, applications are permitted within a year in advance of the normal deadline, to accommodate idiosyncratic funding opportunities.
 In such cases, an appropriate similar timetable will be followed.

 - In the event that a sabbatical leave application is denied, the faculty member can reapply in the following year or any later year.

 D. Returning from Sabbatical Leave.
 Sabbatical leave is granted on the condition that the Faculty member will return to Rhodes for at least one full-time service year immediately after the leave.
 Faculty members who do not return following sabbatical leave for one full-time service year will be under a contractual obligation to refund to Rhodes the full amount of their sabbatical salary and benefits on demand.
 No pro-ration of this obligation will be given for partial year or part-time return service.

 In exceptional circumstances a member of the Faculty may be eligible for a sabbatical leave of absence and plan to retire from the College upon the end of the sabbatical leave.
 In such cases the eligibility and provisions for a sabbatical leave of absence apply; however, it will be designated as an academic leave of absence, not a sabbatical, the provision to resume the teaching appointment is waived, and the reporting requirements associated with a sabbatical leave of absence are not in effect.

 E. Reports.
-Faculty members returning from leave will make a full written report of their leave activities to the Faculty Development Committee and Dean of the Faculty no later than 90 calendar days after the end of the leave.
-These reports will guide the Committee and the Dean of the Faculty when considering future leave applications.
+A faculty member returning from leave will make a full written report of his or her leave activities to the Faculty Development Committee and Dean of the Faculty no later than 90 calendar days after the end of the leave.
+This report, together with a statement on additional long-term outcomes of these activities (if any), will be included as a section of the next sabbatical leave application.
+Both reports will guide the Committee and the Dean of the Faculty when considering future leave applications.